 Progesterone

 There isn't a lot of science directly connecting caffeine and progesterone.
-The limited research available from a large study suggests that higher intakes of caffeine are linked to higher levels of progesterone for premenopausal women, specifically in the luteal phase (the second half of the menstrual cycle).
+The limited research14 available from a large study suggests that higher intakes of caffeine are linked to higher levels of progesterone for premenopausal women, specifically in the luteal phase (the second half of the menstrual cycle).
 This effect wasn't seen for postmenopausal women, so more extensive studies are needed to confirm this relationship.

 However what I normally see in clinical practice is the opposite.
 Possibly the primary way caffeine affects progesterone is through the influence on cortisol and HPA axis dysregulation.